Home Lighting Control Micro Fusion Electricity Climate Change Contacts Links

 INTER-STELLAR MATTER:

-In interstellar space electrons and protons aggregate to form hydrogen.
-This hydrogen emits photons with the spectral distribution of black body radiation.
-The experimentally measured cosmic background radiation has a peak at 160.2 GHz, and has slight variations with respect to direction, indicating that inter-stellar space contains a low concentration of matter (dust, gas) at a temperature of about 2.725 degrees K. It is believed that the stars formed by gravitational aggregation of this inter-stellar matter.
+In interstellar space electrons and protons aggregate to form atomic hydrogen.
+Neutral atomic hydrogen atoms aggregate in pairs to form molecular hydrogen.
+This particle aggregation causes the hydrogen to emit photons with the spectral distribution of black body radiation.
+The experimentally measured cosmic background radiation has a peak at 160.2 GHz, and has slight variations with respect to direction, indicating that inter-stellar space contains a low concentration of matter and radiation with a temperature of about 2.725 degrees K. It is believed that the stars form by gravitational aggregation of this inter-stellar matter.

-The Earth emits thermal radiation with characteristic temperatures in the range 220 degrees K to 285 degrees K. The low temperature matter in inter-stellar space acts as a heat sink for thermal radiation from the Earth.
-This heat sink action enables work on Earth.
+The Earth absorbs solar radiation and emits thermal infrared radiation with characteristic temperatures in the range 220 degrees K to 285 degrees K. The low temperature of inter-stellar space acts as a sink for the thermal infrared radiation emitted by the Earth.
+Thus the Earth converts absorbed solar photons into a larger number of emitted infrared photons.
+This photon conversion action enables work and life processes on Earth.

 STELLAR MATTER:

-In stars hydrogen fuses first into deuterium, then into light elements, then into common elements and finally into heavy elements.
-The Earth, which contains an abundance of common and heavy elements, is believed to be a remnant from another star, not a product of our sun, because the sun has not advanced far enough along its fusion cycle to form the heavier elements.
+The deuterium concentration gradually rises over time until there is a significant probabiloity of D-D reactions.
+The deuterium then fuses into light elements, then into common elements and finally via a super-nova into heavy elements.
+The Earth, which contains an abundance of common and heavy elements, is believed to be a remnant from another star, not a product of our sun, because our sun has not advanced far enough along its fusion cycle to form the heavier elements present on Earth.

 STELLAR IGNITION:

 Matter in interstellar space is gravitationally attracted to star formation sites.
-The kinetic energy that the matter acquires while falling into a star's gravitational potential well provides the heat necessary to initiate hydrogen fusion in the star.
-Note that some of the acquired thermal energy is radiated away before fusion reactions commence.
+Spherical symetry and sufficient matter causes a very large pressure at the center of stars.
+The kinetic and pressure energy that the matter acquires while falling into a star's gravitational potential well provides the increment of energy (~ 45 keV / H-1 nucleus) necessary to cause deuterium formation near the center of the star.
+Note that some of the acquired thermal energy is radiated away before the deuterium formation reactions commence.

 PRE-FUSION HEATING: